 Method

-A consensus meeting was held in London in October 2017 attended by recognized experts and advocates in the field. who were asked to provide a review of the literature and identification of the standard of evidence in their area, with an emphasis on meta-analyses, systematic reviews and randomized controlled trials (RCTs) where available, plus updates on current clinical practice.
-Each presentation was followed by discussion, aimed to reach consensus where the evidence and/or clinical experience was considered adequate or otherwise to flag the area as a direction for future research.
+A consensus meeting was held in London in October 2017 attended by recognized experts and advocates in the field.
+They were asked to provide a review of the literature and identification of the standard of evidence in their area, with an emphasis on meta-analyses, systematic reviews and randomized controlled trials (RCTs) where available, plus updates on current clinical practice.
+Each presentation was followed by discussion, aimed to reach consensus where the evidence and/or clinical experience was considered adequate, or otherwise to flag the area as a direction for future research.
 The previous consensus statement was then updated with the new evidence and references.

 Categories of evidence for causal relationships, observational relationships and strength of recommendations are given in Table 1 and are taken from (Shekelle et al, 1999).
 The strength of recommendation reflects not only the quality of the evidence, but also the importance of the area under study.
 For example, it is possible to have methodologically sound (category I) evidence about an area of practice that is clinically irrelevant, or has such a small effect that it is of little practical importance and therefore attracts a lower strength of recommendation.
 However, more commonly, it has been necessary to extrapolate from the available evidence leading to weaker levels of recommendation (B, C or D) based upon category I evidence statements.
 The costs of the meeting were defrayed by BAP.
 All speakers completed conflict of interest statements that are held at the BAP office according to BAP policy.

 Table 1: Levels of evidence